bettrve/bettrave.github.io/README.md

 ![Figure_3](https://github.com/user-attachments/assets/92cbf7cd-9d10-49c6-b169-23f5ce842778)

 Once the scale and shape parameters are determined, the wind power density can be determined.
 It represents the potential available wind energy rather than what a turbine can extract.

 ## Wind roses monthly analysis

 ![Wind roses](https://github.com/user-attachments/assets/b67727dd-1962-4a44-a5b5-2d4f5f8d0937)

-This wind rose reveals that the prevailing winds during the given period
+This wind rose reveals that the prevailing winds during the given period are mainly located in the W - SW region of the regions

 ## Power curve efficiency

 Appropriate data pre-processing is fundamental in order to interpret the wind turbine performance correctly.
 In particular, downtime and curtailment need to be identified in the power-wind speed curve.

-Downtime
+Downtime :

+Downtime occurs in the region U ­> U_cut_in and U > U_rated and with zero power

+Curtailment :

-Curtailment
+Curtailment occurs